nutanbagde/Madhav_Store_Business-_PowerBI_Project/README.md

     5. What are the total sales amount, total profit, total quantity sold, and the average order value (AOV)?
     6. Which product category has the highest number of units sold?

-# About dataset
+## About dataset
 The dataset used in this article is “E-commerce data” which is online store data.
 To analyse we have 2 tables

-## Table1:- Details.csv file
+### Table1:- Details.csv file
-    **Order ID:-** Identifies which order this line item belongs to.
+    Order ID:- Identifies which order this line item belongs to.
-    Amount:- The total sales amount (₹) for this item or transaction line.
+    Amount:- The total sales amounts for this item or transaction line.
     Profit:- Net profit earned from selling the item (Amount - Cost).
     Quantity:- Number of units of the product purchased in this transaction.
-    Category:- Broad classification of the product (e.g., Electronics, Apparel).
+    Category:- Broad classification of the product
-    Sub-Category:- More specific classification under the main category (e.g., Mobiles, T-shirts).
+    Sub-Category:- More specific classification under the main category .
     PaymentMethod:- Method used for the transaction (e.g., UPI, Credit Card, Cash on Delivery).

-## Table2:- Orders.csv file
+### Table2:- Orders.csv file
     Order ID:-  Identifies which order this line item belongs to.
     Order Date:- Date when the order was placed CustomerName:- Name of the customer
     State:- State in India where the order was delivered City:- City in India where the order was delivered

-# Data Cleaning & Transformation
+## Data Cleaning & Transformation
     Because the data I need is in different formats, the next step is to clean the data to prepare for analysis.

-## Data Cleaning Steps
+### Data Cleaning Steps
 1. Remove Duplicates
    Check for and eliminate duplicate rows in both Order and Details tables, especially based on Order ID.
 2. Handle Missing Values